 Digital Product Manager

 Mevan manages our digital products and supporter communications.
-She leads on all our automated factchecking work.
-She ran Full Fact’s first ever crowdfunding campaign to factcheck the election raising over £33,000, and has persuaded over 120 people to donate over 4,000 hours of time to Full Fact.
+She leads on all our automated factchecking work, and the website.
+She also ran the election and referendum crowdfunding campaigns, the latest raised over £100,000.

 Mevan joined Full Fact in 2014 after working at Cancer Research.
 She helped build Bite the Ballot where she launched Britain’s first ever National Voter Registration Day.
 She graduated with a Masters in Bioengineering from the University of Sheffield.